stevelonny/labsimnum/README.md

 - [ ] Accurate description in the notebook
 - [ ] Add assignments
 - [ ] Add fits for random walks
+- [ ] Add comparison with fitted curves
-- [ ] Commenting code where needed
+- [x] Commenting code where needed
 - [ ] Adding messages in the c++ codes